 - Application deadline for US citizens, permanent residents, and all international students: March 1

-To apply to Wellesley as a Davis Degree candidate, you must complete and submit the online Common Application for Transfer Candidates.
+To apply to Wellesley as a Davis Degree candidate, you must complete and submit the online Common Application for Transfer Candidates or the Coalition Application for Transfer Candidates.
 It's free to do so.
-Please be sure to identify yourself as a transfer applicant when you register for your Common App account.
+Please be sure to identify yourself as a transfer applicant when you register for your Common App or Coalition account.
 See Step-by-step application instructions for Davis Degree applicants.

 Credit evaluation guidelines

 Wellesley does not automatically grant credit for courses taken at other colleges.
 Each candidate’s record is evaluated according to Wellesley’s degree requirements and the accreditation of the institutions under consideration.
 Credit is only given for those courses that are comparable to courses offered in the liberal arts and sciences curriculum at Wellesley.
 Credit is not given to courses taken online.

 A tentative transfer credit evaluation from the Wellesley College Registrar will be included in a student's admit packet.
 See also Transfer Credit Guidelines.